The Clay Warrior, Rafael Nadal

 before he retires?
 What about 16 majors

-And he now has 14 majors to tie him with the great Pete Sampras.
-If he can win at Roland Garros alone from now through 2016, he'll get his 16 majors
+If he can win at Roland Garros alone from now through 2017, he'll get his 16 majors

-In the race to the Open Era's King of Clay Titles he is currently 2nd.
+In the race to the Open Era's King of Clay Titles he is currently tied for first with Mr. Vilas.

 King of Clay Titles: